-The Essay requires the student to identify a topic in health economics, preferably from one of the following areas:
+Students are required to write an essay on a topic in health economics, preferably selected from the following areas:

-- Drug Pricing in Canada: Rationale, Effects, and the Case for National Pharmacare. - Economics of Canada Dental Benefit: Rationale, Effects and the Case for Universal Dental Care. - The Economics of Covid Vaccine; Demand, Supply and Market

-- The Economics of Covid Vaccine; Firm's Behavior - Financing and Delivery of Health Care in Canada - Economics of Health Insurance: An Assessment of Ontario Health Insurance Policy
+- Drug Pricing in Canada: Rationale, effects, and the case for national pharmacare. - Economics of Canada's Dental Benefit: Rationale, effects, and the case for universal dental care. - Economics of COVID-19 Vaccines: Demand, supply, and market analysis. - Economics of COVID-19 Vaccines: Firm behaviour and market dynamics. - Financing and Delivery of Health Care in Canada. - Economics of Health Insurance: An assessment of Ontario's health insurance policy.

-Proposal (Optional)
+Proposal (Optional):